awsdocs/amazon-redshift-developer-guide/doc_source/r_Datetime_types.md

 ## DATE<a name="r_Datetime_types-date"></a>

-Use the DATE data type to store simple calendar dates without time stamps\.
+Use the DATE data type to store simple calendar dates without timestamps\.

+## TIME<a name="r_Datetime_types-time"></a>

+TIME is an alias of TIME WITHOUT TIME ZONE\.

+Use the TIME data type to store the time of day\.

+TIME columns store values with up to a maximum of six digits of precision for fractional seconds\.

+By default, TIME values are Coordinated Universal Time \(UTC\) in both user tables and Amazon Redshift system tables\.

+## TIMETZ<a name="r_Datetime_types-timetz"></a>

+TIMETZ is an alias of TIME WITH TIME ZONE\.

+Use the TIMETZ data type to store the time of day with a time zone\.

+TIMETZ columns store values with up to a maximum of six digits of precision for fractional seconds\.

+By default, TIMETZ values are UTC in both user tables and Amazon Redshift system tables\.

 ## TIMESTAMP<a name="r_Datetime_types-timestamp"></a>

 TIMESTAMP is an alias of TIMESTAMP WITHOUT TIME ZONE\.

-Use the TIMESTAMP data type to store complete time stamp values that include the date and the time of day\.
+Use the TIMESTAMP data type to store complete timestamp values that include the date and the time of day\.

-TIMESTAMP columns store values with up to a maximum of 6 digits of precision for fractional seconds\.
+TIMESTAMP columns store values with up to a maximum of six digits of precision for fractional seconds\.

-If you insert a date into a TIMESTAMP column, or a date with a partial time stamp value, the value is implicitly converted into a full time stamp value with default values \(00\) for missing hours, minutes, and seconds\.
+If you insert a date into a TIMESTAMP column, or a date with a partial timestamp value, the value is implicitly converted into a full timestamp value\.
+This full timestamp value has default values \(00\) for missing hours, minutes, and seconds\.
 Time zone values in input strings are ignored\.

-By default, TIMESTAMP values are Coordinated Universal Time \(UTC\) in both user tables and Amazon Redshift system tables\.
+By default, TIMESTAMP values are UTC in both user tables and Amazon Redshift system tables\.

 ## TIMESTAMPTZ<a name="r_Datetime_types-timestamptz"></a>

 TIMESTAMPTZ is an alias of TIMESTAMP WITH TIME ZONE\.

-Use the TIMESTAMPTZ data type to input complete time stamp values that include the date, the time of day, and a time zone\.
-When an input value includes a time zone, Amazon Redshift uses the time zone to convert the value to Coordinated Universal Time \(UTC\) and stores the UTC value\.
+Use the TIMESTAMPTZ data type to input complete timestamp values that include the date, the time of day, and a time zone\.
+When an input value includes a time zone, Amazon Redshift uses the time zone to convert the value to UTC and stores the UTC value\.

-To view a list of supported time zone names, execute the following command\.
+To view a list of supported time zone names, run the following command\.

 ```
 select pg_timezone_names();
 ```

- To view a list of supported time zone abbreviations, execute the following command\.
+ To view a list of supported time zone abbreviations, run the following command\.

 ```
 select pg_timezone_abbrevs();